Leptostomia: Paleobiology

 In their 2021 description of Leptostomia, Smith and colleagues discussed the possible paleobiology of this taxon.
-Its is unlike that of any previously described pterosaurs.
+It is unlike that of any previously described pterosaurs.
 Instead, it closely resembles extant (living) long-billed birds that feed by probing in sediment, such as kiwis, ibises, hoopoes, and snipes.
 These birds typically feed on invertebrates such as earthworms (in soil) or polychaete worms, fiddler crabs, or bivalves (in estuarine or marine intertidal settings).
 Additionally, these birds are specialized to hunt at different degrees of sediment probing.

 Smith and colleagues hypothesized that Leptostomia was a probe feeder, like curlews, woodcocks, and kiwis.
 Quetzalcoatlus, Pterodactylus, and tracks associated with the ichnotaxa Purbeckopus and Pteraichnus have also been suggested to be probe feeders or show evidence of this behavior.
 However Leptostomia is the only known pterosaur to have a beak morphology consistent with a probe feeding lifestyle.
 The beak of Leptostomia displays the cross-section and long, narrow, and dorsoventrally compressed morphology similar to that of the sanderling, a remote sensing probing shorebird.
 Leptostomia also bears thick bone walls in its beak, an adaptation for stress-resistance during probing.
 Although not preserved in any known specimens, the occurrence of foramina in the beak tip would further suggest a probing lifestyle, as they would function as another non-visual method of prey detection.
 The Kem Kem beds environment from which Leptostomia is known provides further evidence for this behavior; the Kem Kem beds are a river system that preserves a diverse freshwater fauna.
 Small molluscs such as Unio spp., fiddler crabs and other crustaceans, and worms are preserved in the beds, and could have provided a food source.

 In addition to Leptostomia, all other alanqid azhdarchoids bear adaptations to molluscivory or probe feeding, and they may represent a Gondwanan group of coastal and riparian azhdarchoids, with each taxon filling a different niche in the Kem Kem ecosystem.